o9812/Big-Data-2018/README.md

 20        AdditionalDescription3                  100%
 ```

-- impute missing values or its equivalent by mean or median
+- Impute missing values or its equivalent by mean or median
 > `df.show()`
 ```
 +-------+----+------+------+-----+